Skip To Main Content

 Partnership program and University Orthopedics

 This semester program provides Lincoln Upper School students the opportunity to participate in a unique, hands-on curriculum that features real-world challenges from orthopedic surgery and biomedical engineering.
-Now in its 4th year, the Orthopedic in Action (OIA) program- taught by physicians and medical team from University Orthopedics- is built on the Orthopedics In Action curriculum designed by The Perry Initiative.
+The Orthopedic in Action (OIA) program- taught by physicians and a medical team from University Orthopedics is built on the Orthopedics In Action curriculum designed by The Perry Initiative.

 Through the course of the semester, students investigate knee anatomy and function, design and repair injuries, and diagnose scoliosis and bone fractures.
 The girls also have the opportunity to work side by side with women surgeons and medical students to learn about their educational paths to the field of orthopedics.
 Historically, women have been underrepresented in orthopedic medicine.
 This credit-earning course is aimed at increasing interest and aptitude for further study in the orthopedic field.